The Seven Tasks of Adolescence: Task 1 - Parting with Childhood

 One of the primary functions of adolescence is to begin to move away from childhood and into a more adult-oriented way of approaching the world around them.
 This is often a hard one for parents, since it means that kids will begin to separate from their parents and start to want to make their own decisions in the world like an adult, but still expect some of the privileges of being a kid.
 As a result, teens will want their relationship with their parents to be more utilitarian, for parents to be there when they need something, and otherwise to be left to figure things out on their own.

-My 17 year old daughter came home from school a few months ago and clearly was stressed about something.
+My 17 year old daughter came home from school one day, clearly was stressed about something.
 She stormed through the door, her brow furled and her jaw clenched as she sat down at the dining room table, pulled out her math notebook and started furiously writing.
 I was making dinner at the time, and when I saw her she looked like she might need a hand with something.
 But when I gently asked her what was wrong and if I could do anything to help, she just glanced at me with a look of annoyance and tersely said, “I’m fine.”
 I decided that she hadn’t been blatantly rude to me, but that tone was on the edge of abrasive.
 I gave it a pass, but thought I’d just pay attention and see what might happen next.
 Within an hour, her phone buzzed, and after glancing at it for a moment, she got up and, as if nothing had happened earlier, bopped in the kitchen in a great mood and sweetly asked me, “Hey, Dad, can I take the car to Tasty Twist to meet my friends?”

 That’s a classic example that many parents can relate to.
 My daughter had some kind of thing she was stressed out about, and in the past if I had asked her what was wrong, she would have likely given me some information about her upset.
 And then, I would have been able to dole out some awesome dad advice or helped her sort out what she needed to sort out.
 But now, all of the sudden, she didn’t want that from me.
 She was upset about something, but didn’t want my input… at least at this point.
 But, an hour later, what she did want from me was permission to use the car.
 So, when being relational with me benefited what she wanted in a moment, she shifted her tone and asked me if she could go with her friends to get ice cream.
 Kids sorting this task out want less advice or fixing from their parents, and they want more freedom to try things on their own.
-But they may also appear demanding and self-centered when they expect their parents to provide them with what they need to
+But they may also appear demanding and self-centered when they expect their parents to provide them with what they need or want.

 As you might imagine, there’s a fair amount of push-pull in this arena, and this comes from how much the roles of both parent and child are shifting during this time.
 Kids are shifting from being dependent on their parents for practically everything, to beginning to take charge of their own decisions and accept the consequences of those decisions.
 Parents are shifting from being the problem solvers for their children, to being a “soft place to land” if the world gets too tough or they make some mistakes out there.
 Our role moves from doing it for our kids, to doing with with them, to standing by them while they do it, and finally letting them do it alone.
 It’s hard to watch our kids make some of these decisions when it’s so easy to see how it could be done better, more efficiently, or with fewer mistakes.
 But when our kids push back and tell us that they don’t want our help, it’s really not them being unappreciative of our help; it’s them trying to figure out how to do this stuff on their own.